-How to Meet Other Van Lifers: Complete Guide (2026)
+How to Meet Other Van Lifers (Ranked by What Works)

-From gatherings and apps to the subtle art of the parking lot wave.
-Everything that actually works for finding your people on the road.
+Gatherings, boondocking clusters, nomad apps, and the parking lot wave — ranked by what actually works for finding your people on the road.

 There are hundreds of thousands of people living in vans, buses, RVs, and converted vehicles across the US right now.
 They're at the same trailheads, the same BLM land, the same coffee shops, the same Walmart parking lots.
 And yet, finding them can feel impossible.